 If you live in government-leased quarters and have any problems with the property or your landlord, you should contact your Local Housing Officer immediately.

 What is the Virginia Residential Landlord and Tenant Act (VRLTA)?
 In Virginia, the Virginia Residential Landlord and Tenant Act (VRLTA) is found at § 55-248.2 et seq.
 (You're leaving a federal government web site.) of the Code of Virginia.
 It automatically applies to most apartment leases.
 The lease can't require a tenant to give up any protections under the VRLTA, but the landlord and tenant may agree to different provisions (such as the tenant assuming responsibility for maintenance of the property).
 Some of the specific provisions of the VRLTA are discussed further below.
-The VRLTA does not apply to the rental of a single-family home or condo if the owner is a person who rents no more than ten units (no more than four units if in a city or county with certain types of property management plans).
+The VRLTA does not apply to the rental of a single-family home if the owner is a person who rents no more than two units.
 However, even if the VRLTA does not automatically apply, the landlord and tenant can agree in the lease that the VRLTA will apply (for example, "This lease is subject to the terms of the Virginia Residential Landlord and Tenant Act.").
 This may be helpful since the VRLTA provides specific protections for both the landlord and tenant and gives a recognized legal framework to resolve any disputes over the lease.
 Many pre-printed form leases include this provision.
 The answers to most of the following questions are based on the VRLTA.

 What is a lease?
 A lease or rental agreement is an agreement between the landlord and the tenant.
 It establishes the responsibilities of both the landlord and tenant.
 In very basic terms, the landlord gives the tenant the right to use the property and the tenant agrees to pay rent to the landlord.
 The lease also sets the amount of rent, when rent must be paid, any restrictions on the use of the property (no pets, etc.), the length of the lease, and responsibilities for damage and maintenance of the property.
 A lease for less than one year may be oral or written, but a written lease will help to avoid later disagreements over who promised to do what.
 You should carefully read the lease before you sign it.
 If there are terms you do not understand, a legal assistance attorney can review the lease and explain it to you.
 It's too late to ask questions after you sign a lease (but you should call a legal assistance attorney if you have a problem).
 Also, a written lease is usually considered to be the entire agreement between the landlord and tenant.
 Any verbal agreements that are different from the terms of the written lease may be unenforceable.
 Under VRLTA § 55-248.2, (You're leaving a federal government web site.) the landlord must provide the tenant with a copy of the signed lease within one month after it becomes effective.

 The landlord says I have to pay an application or processing fee before I can sign a lease.
 Can he do that?
-Under VRLTA § 55-248.6:1, (You're leaving a federal government web site.) the landlord may charge an application fee or deposit.
-However, the landlord must refund any amount over $20 or provide a written list of expenses of over $20 if the landlord rejects the tenant's application or the tenant decides not to rent the unit.
+Under VRLTA § 55-248.6:1, (You're leaving a federal government web site.) the landlord may a non-refundable application fee in addition to a refundable application fee deposit.
+However, the landlord must refund any amount in excess to the Landlord's actual expenses and damages together with a written list of expenses if the landlord rejects the tenant's application or the tenant decides not to rent the unit.
 The refund must be given within 10 days if the application fee or deposit was paid by cash or money order or within 20 days if it was paid by credit card or personal check.

 Should I inspect the property before I sign the lease?
 A tenant should always inspect the property before signing a lease.
 (Sample Checklist) Any damages such as worn or stained carpets, damaged walls, chipped sinks, broken appliances, etc. should be carefully noted.
 Some landlords provide an inspection form for a pre-occupancy inspection.
 A sample inspection form may be downloaded from this site and used if the landlord does not provide a form.
 Both the landlord and tenant should initial each page of the inspection form and sign the last page.
 The tenant should give the original inspection form to the landlord when the lease is signed and keep a copy with the landlord's signature and date for their own records.
 Photographs or a videotape can also help to show the original condition of the property and avoid later disputes.
 If major repairs are needed, the tenant should consider looking at other properties and not signing the lease.
 If minor repairs are needed, the tenant should get the landlord to agree in writing what repairs are needed and when they will be completed.
 Additionally, under VRLTA § 55-248.11:1, (You're leaving a federal government web site.) the landlord must give the tenant a list of damages within five days after the tenant moves into the property.
 The tenant then has five days to respond.
 If the tenant does not respond within five days, the landlord's list is assumed to be correct.